Last updated: 14 October 2022

 - Debt collection agencies and other parties that assist with debt-recovery functions

-- Anyone to whom our assets or businesses (or any part of them) are transferred
+- Any actual or potential acquirer of our assets or businesses (or any part of them)

 - Specific third parties authorised by you to receive information held by us